Simplified self-dual electrodynamics: Summary and Discussion

 A related feature of the new formulation is that it makes manifest the fact that the weak-field expansion is an expansion in ``appropriate variables'' (either Lagrangian or Hamiltonian).
 For example, the fact that the Lagrangian density of \eqref{bbb1} is linear in Lorentz scalars $S$ and $\sqrt{S^2+P^2}$ tells us that the weak-field expansion will be a power series in these variables.
 This is significant because it is not always possible to rewrite such a series as one in powers of $S$ and $P^2$ (odd powers of $P$ are excluded by parity).

 In earlier work we pointed out that the self-dual NLED with an ``analytic'' weak-field expansion (i.e. in powers of $S$ and $P^2$) are those for which (in the notation used here) $\Omega(y)$ is invariant under $y\to 1/y$.
 In terms of $W(\phi)$ this becomes invariance under $\phi\to-\phi$, which we have called $\phi$-parity.
+Thus ``$\phi$-parity self-duality'' is equivalent to ``analyticity''.
 Generic NLED theories are not ``analytic'' and they arise in $\phi$-parity pairs; we have presented a simple explicit example with the property that both members of the pair are causal.

-For those theories that are ``analytic'' (which we use here as shorthand for ``$\phi$-parity self-dual'') we might expect there to be an auxiliary-field formulation that makes manifest the fact that their weak-field expansions are power series in $S$ and $P^2$.
-We have shown that this is true: for any `analytic' self-dual NLED it is possible to introduce a second (parity-odd and angle-valued) auxiliary field, $\vartheta$, to linearise the Lagrangian density of \eqref{bbb1} in $S$ and $P$.
+For those theories that are ``analytic'' we might expect there to be an auxiliary-field formulation that makes manifest the fact that their weak-field expansions are power series in $S$ and $P^2$.
+We have shown that this is true: for any ``analytic'' self-dual NLED it is possible to introduce a second (parity-odd and angle-valued) auxiliary field, $\vartheta$, to linearise the Lagrangian density of \eqref{bbb1} in $S$ and $P$.
 For the choice of potential $W=T\cosh\phi$ it reduces to the Ro{\v c}ek-Tseytlin auxiliary-field formulation of Born-Infeld.
 We have thus found a generalisation of the Ro{\v c}ek-Tseytlin Lagrangian for BI to all causal `analytic' self-dual NLED.

+We conclude with some comments on possible generalisations and applications of our new auxiliary-field formulation for self-dual NLED.
+One obvious possibility is extensions to supersymmetric self-dual NLED \cite{Kuzenko:2000uh} as has been done using the Ivanov-Zupnik auxiliary-field formulation \cite{Kuzenko:2013gr,Ivanov:2013ppa}.
+Within our new auxiliary-field formulation, the natural starting point would be the general superconformal NLED (rather than the free-field NLED), which is supersymmetric ModMax \cite{Bandos:2021rqy,Kuzenko:2021cvx}.
+For the case of `analytic' self-dual NLED and the `linearised' Lagrangian density with two auxiliary fields, we have proposed a version of it with a single complex auxiliary field.
+Perhaps this version becomes natural in a supersymmetric context.